 The tax incentives for oil (percentage depletion and expensing of IDCs) are most valuable for small producers.
-Taking the oil industry as a group, let us say that the value of the subsidies is worth 10 percent of the current price of oil.41 Table 5.6 shows the impact on world oil production for various demand and supply elasticities:
+Taking the oil industry as a group, let us say that the value of the subsidies is worth 10% of the current price of oil.41 Table 5 shows the impact on world oil production for various demand and supply elasticities.
+The supply response ranges from zero to 0.3% with 0.2% the response associated with the central parameter value assumptions.
+Table 6 shows that the price response is also small.
+The price decline ranges from 0.1% to 0.7% with a central parameter response of 0.4%.